 The gain of the circuitry associated with the stereo line input can be selected from among six choices.
 Two bi-color LEDs, located adjacent to the stereo line input's 3.5 mm connector, can serve as a guide when selecting the gain value.
 The LEDs serve in a signal present and peak role, lighting green for signals that are in the normal audio range and red when they approach or reach audio "clipping."
 The first step to achieving optimal audio performance is to confirm and, if required, revise the level of the source.
 This will typically be the unbalanced stereo analog audio output of a personal computer.
 A software configuration setting associated with the personal computer's operating system should allow adjustment of the output level, typically over a range of 0 (mute) to 100 (full level).
 While there is no standard for what these settings represent, selecting 100 can be a good starting point.
 Tests that Studio Technologies performed on multiple personal computers never found that a full level setting had resulted in audio degradation ("clipping").
-However, if issues do arise revise the output level downward, first trying 90, then 80, then 70, etcetera, until good audio performance is obtained.

-Once the source level has been established the stereo line input value on STcontroller can be selected.
-Use the signal present/peak (SIG/PK) LEDs on the Model 207 as a reference when adjusting the gain value.
+However, if issues do arise, revise the output level downward, first trying 90, then 80, then 70, etcetera, until good audio performance is obtained.
+Once the source level has been established, the stereo line input gain value in STcontroller can be selected.
+Use the signal present/peak (SIG/PK) LEDs on the Model 207A's back panel as a reference when adjusting the gain value.
 The LEDs, one for each input channel, should light green when signals in an acceptable range are present.
 The LEDs should never light red as this indicates imminent or active distortion of the audio signal.
+Headset/Phones Outputs - Game Audio Source Choices are Dante 1/2, Dante 3/4, and Stereo Line In.